 The figure below shows the simplicity of the remote circuitry.
-Note that only a 10,000 ohm linear taper pot and a 1k resistor is required.
-The 1k resistor from the wiper to ground provides a n audio taper for the VCA.
+Note that only a 10,000 ohm linear taper pot is required.
 It is important to note that the switch from remote to local is made ONLY when the connection between the pot wiper and the remote terminal is broken.
 The remote/local switching CANNOT be accomplished by disconnecting the +10 volts or control ground.